code-423n4/2022-11-stakehouse-findings/data/Sathish9098-G.md

 ##

-## [G7]    For || operator don't want to check all conditions .
-If any one condition true then then the overall condition checks become true.
-Once one condition is become then other condition checks are waste .
-Loss more gas for every condition checks after one condition true .
+## [G8]    For || operator don't want to check all conditions .
+If any one condition true then the overall condition checks become true.
+Once one condition is true then no need to check remaining conditions.
+Loss more gas for every condition checks after one condition is  true .

+> There are 2 instances of this issue:

             2022-11-stakehouse/contracts/liquid-staking/LiquidStakingManager.sol